You are here

 - not used in a way that may alter the take-home message for consumers, through either placement of the materials or proximity to other promotional materials

-Government produced materials may be used in all communication channels including on websites, as flyers, or as posters as well as in the windows and on the walls at vaccine providers, clinics, pharmacies, and other businesses.
-Businesses with an interest in disseminating information about the availability of the vaccine may also use the materials in their newsletters, social media and emails.
+Government produced materials may be used in all communication channels including on websites, as flyers, in newsletters, in social media or emails, or as posters in the windows and on the walls at vaccine providers, clinics, pharmacies, and other businesses.

 In using government materials to promote COVID-19 vaccines, advertisers must be careful not to add: